BSc(Hons) Public Health (Specialist Community Public Health Nursing)

 - Develop your public health knowledge and skills.

-- Enter a career in public health nursing.
+- Start a career in public health nursing.

 Supplementary fee information

-Health Education South West may fund courses for employees of NHS Trusts and some independent organisations.
+Health Education England may fund courses for employees of NHS Trusts and some independent organisations.

 This usually means that:

-- Health Education South West will pay all or part of the tuition fee (and placement fee if applicable)
+- Health Education England will pay all or part of the tuition fee (and placement fee if applicable)

-- you continue to receive a salary or training/cost of living allowance
+- You'll continue to receive a salary or training/cost of living allowance

-You should contact your manager/training manager for further information.
+We recommend you contact your manager/training manager for more information.

-- The route onto the course is to secure a secondment opportunity or a studentship, underpinned by a fixed term contract from a Trust.
-The Trust will then pay you on a band five scale pro-rata for the period that you are on the course, as well as provide you with a practice placement, which is essential for entry onto the course.
-Trusts will be advertising these opportunities in the near future on NHS Job website therefore we would advise you to check this site regularly.
+- To get onto the course, you need to secure a secondment opportunity or a studentship, supported by a fixed term contract from an employer.
+Your employer will then pay you a salary/cost of living allowance pro-rata for the period that you are on the course, as well as provide you with a practice placement, which is essential for entry onto the course.
+Organisations will be soon be advertising these opportunities on the NHS Jobs website, so we advise you to check this site regularly.

-- In securing a sponsored or seconded place from a NHS Trust or Community Organisation, all students will need to have successfully completed an in-depth Criminal Records Bureau (CRB) check through the sponsoring or seconding Trust.
+- To secure a sponsored or seconded place from an NHS Trust or other employer, all students will need to have successfully completed an in-depth Disclosure and Barring Service (DBS) check and have a satisfactory Occupational Health status.

 How to apply

-Once a practice placement has been secured from a Trust, please apply using the online link 'Apply for this course'.
+As soon as you've secured a placement from a Trust, you can apply using the online link 'Apply now'.